 Glossary of Human Resources Management and Employee Benefit Terms

-For example, at a typical U.S. company, FTE would likely adhere to the standard 40-hour workweek: eight hours per day, five days per week.
-So, if two part-time employees each work four hours per day for ten days apiece during a two-week pay period, their 40-hour total represents one FTE on the company’s payroll for that pay period.
+For example, if two part-time employees each work four hours per day for 10ten days apiece during a weekly pay period, their 40-hour combined total represents 1.0one FTE on the company’s payroll for that pay period.

 FTE 100% is the same as seeing an FTE value of 1.0.
 Seeing a value of FTE 100% means a single full-time employee or multiple part-time employees work those full-time hours.